SQream/sqream_docs/installation_guides/index.rst

 *************************
 Installation Guides
 *************************
+Before you get started using SQream, consider your business needs and available resources.
+SQream was designed to run in a number of environments, and to be installed using different methods depending on your requirements.
+This determines which installation method to use.

-The **Installation Guides** page incudes the following installation guides:
+The **Installation Guides** section describes the following installation guide sets:

 .. toctree::
    :maxdepth: 1